junction-labs/wineinfo/demo/01_intro.md

 that's distributing config to all of the clients in the cluster.

-The WineInfo site is built for 2024, and contains a Big data catalog service, a semantic search service, and a recommendations serivce.
+The WineInfo site is built for 2024, and contains a Big data catalog service, a semantic search service, and a recommendations service.
 All of those services are tied together with an API service that serves up a React frontend.

 ```text